Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Introduction

 To overcome this limitation, we previously described an attention-based~\cite{vaswani2017attention} speaker selection mechanism, and extended VoiceFilter-Lite to support an arbitrary number of enrolled users ~\cite{rikhye2021multiuser} (see Fig.~\ref{fig:model-arch}).
 This multi-user VoiceFilter-Lite model significantly reduces speech recognition Word Error Rate (WER) and speaker verification Equal Error Rate (EER) when the input audio contains overlapping speech.
 We also demonstrated how this multi-user VoiceFilter-Lite model is critical to a personalized keyphrase detection system on shared devices ~\cite{rikhye2021personalized, rikhye2021multiuser} by reducing the false rejection rate caused by speaker mis-identification.
 Although the performance is promising, this original multi-user model suffered from two issues.
 First, on single-user evaluations, the multi-user model had worse performance than a single-user model on both speech recognition and speaker verification tasks.
 This is undesirable as we do not wish to degrade performance on devices with a single enrolled user.
 Second, the original multi-user model seems to overfit the training data and failed to generalize well to unseen combinations of enrolled users.
 These limitations raise severe concerns regarding the deployment of the multi-user VoiceFilter-Lite model in production environments.

 In this paper, we focus on addressing these limitations by exploring variations of each component of the multi-user VoiceFilter-Lite model, and developed a new version of the model that closes the performance gap on single-user evaluations.
+It is important to note that in this paper, we focus only on improving speaker identification in the multi-talker setting.
 In summary, the original contributions of this paper include: \begin{enumerate} \item We introduce a dual learning rate scheduler where the \emph{AttentionNet} is independently trained with a learning rate that is an order of magnitude smaller than the \emph{VoiceFilterNet}.
-Experiments in Section~\ref{sec:exp_duallr} show that the dual learning rate scheduler prevents the \emph{AttentionNet} from overfitting and significantly improves model quality. \item We introduce FiLM ~\cite{perez2017film,o2021conformer,narayanan2021cross} as an efficient way to condition the \emph{VoiceFilterNet} on the attended embedding.
+Experiments in Section~\ref{sec:exp_duallr} show that the dual learning rate scheduler prevents the \emph{AttentionNet} from overfitting and significantly improves model quality. \item We introduce feature-wise linear modulation (FiLM) ~\cite{perez2017film,o2021conformer,narayanan2021cross} as an efficient way to condition the \emph{VoiceFilterNet} on the attended embedding.
 Doing so reduces model size from 3.47 MB to 3.23 MB, and significantly improves performance of the model on a speaker verification task, as shown in Section~\ref{sec:exp_film}. \item As a complement to the original multi-user VoiceFilter-Lite paper~\cite{rikhye2021multiuser}, we carefully compared different implementations of aggregating multiple enrolled speaker embeddings into a single embedding, and confirmed that the attention mechanism is critical to the performance, as shown in Section~\ref{sec:exp_att}. \item Using a combination of the best practices from above, the new multi-user VoiceFilter-Lite model performs identically to the single-user model when there is only one enrolled user, and at the same time significantly reduces speaker verification EER when there are multiple enrolled users.
 The resulting model meets the quality bar for deployment to production environments. \end{enumerate}